g114064015lab/AIOT_DA_HW3/README.md

 ```
 ## Dataset Reference

-The dataset used in this project is sourced from the book **"Hands-On Artificial Intelligence for Cybersecurity"** by Packt Publishing.
+The dataset used in this project is sourced from the book **"Hands-On Artificial Intelligence for Cybersecurity"** by PacktPublishing.

 **File:** [`sms_spam_no_header.csv`](https://github.com/PacktPublishing/Hands-On-Artificial-Intelligence-for-Cybersecurity/blob/master/Chapter03/datasets/sms_spam_no_header.csv)
 **Repository:** [PacktPublishing/Hands-On-Artificial-Intelligence-for-Cybersecurity](https://github.com/PacktPublishing/Hands-On-Artificial-Intelligence-for-Cybersecurity/tree/master)